When it comes to software development, the world is yours to explore. In the last decade, a lot of roads have started leading to Eastern Europe.

 IT starts in school

 Classes like physics and mathematics are mandatory for all students in high school.
-The Eastern European countries still benefit from the Soviet emphasis on education, making them the most sought for destination when it comes to IT.
+The Eastern European countries still benefit from the Soviet emphasis on education, making them the most sought destination when it comes to IT.

 Ukrainian software developers take at least 4 years to get a bachelor’s degree, longer than in most countries.
 In 2018 Ukraine was ranked #4 in the International students’ competition in mathematics.